argoproject/Argo/docs/api/inc/taxonomies.rst

    :param integer $eries: term id
    :param integer $umber: of posts to fetch, defaults to all

+.. php:function:: largo_series_landing_link()

+   Filter: post_type_link

+   Filter post permalinks for the Landing Page custom post type.
+   Replace direct post link with the link for the associated Series taxonomy term, using the most recently created term if multiple are set.

+   This filter overrides the wp-taxonomy-landing filter, which attempts to use the link for ANY term from ANY taxonomy.
+   Largo really only cares about the Series taxonomy.

+   :since: 0.5

+   :returns: filtered $post_link, replacing a Landing Page link with its Series link as needed

 .. php:function:: largo_category_archive_posts()

    Helper for getting posts in a category archive, excluding featured posts.